krummenCode/Oros-Photography-Website/README.md

 DJ Krummen - Oros Photography Author & Photographer

-Traversy - PPhotography site tutorial
+Traversy - Photography site tutorial

 Reported bugs/fixes will be submitted to correction

 ### About

-Oros is a website created to hold pictures I captured in CO.
+Oros is a simple responsive website created to hold pictures I captured in CO.

 ## Technology Used